-This classy looking handbag is actually quite simple to make.
+This classy looking faux leather handbag is actually quite simple to make.
 I’ve chosen linen look fabric and faux leather, but it would work equally well with cotton, canvas or denim.

 You will need…

 For the outer top section, two pieces of faux leather measuring 30cm x 7.5cm.
 For faux leather, visit Minerva Crafts for a good selection.

 For the outer middle section, two pieces of floral fabric measuring 30cm x 10cm

 For the outer base section, two pieces of faux leather measuring 30cm x 10cm